There's often excitement among employees, when corporate innovation programs are announced.

 And so, the vicious cycle repeats itself once again.

-Wondering why their R&D team failed to create a groundbreaking company that positioned the corporation as a trailblazing innovator
+Without structural changes to how corporations approach venture building, in particular, they just end up in the same situation as before: wondering why their R&D and innovation teams failed to create a groundbreaking company that positioned the corporation as a trailblazing innovator.

 But failing to recognize the value of transformative corporate innovation to test new concepts and create new, novel businesses — and, ideally, with an outside venture builder guiding your program from start to finish — will leave your leadership wondering what could’ve been.